 1 cup polenta or corn grits

 Optional toppings (choose one):

-2. Once thick and smooth, transfer polenta to a lightly oiled 9x13-inch dish, smoothing until flat.
-Chill in refrigerator 30 minutes or until firm.
+2. Once thick and smooth, transfer polenta to a lightly oiled 9×13-inch dish, smoothing flat with a spatula, if needed.
+Chill in refrigerator 1 hour or until firm.
 Cut into squares and grill, pan-fry, or broil until golden brown on the outside and heated through.
 Serve with topping of choice.